kubernetes-sigs/azuredisk-csi-driver/V2DriverDemo.md

 ```

 6. At this moment our statefulset should try to restart in a different node in a new zone.
-With the v1 driver, the pod should be up in just over a minute.
+With the Azure Disk CSI Driver V2, the pod should be up in just over a minute.

 ```shell
 kubectl get pods -l app=mysql --watch -o wide